mebobby2/coremerce/README.md

 ## Upto
-Page 71
+Page 74

-Now, we arrive at the point where we need model classes according to the database tables.
+Generating the controller